 Reclaimed lumber is also a sustainable resource.
 Purchasing reclaimed materials benefits the environment by decreasing the demand for new lumber thus preventing widespread deforestation.
 Our reclaiming process further prevents antique materials from being placed in landfills.

 Sustainability is at the heart of our work.
 We preserve the past to protect the future.

 Barn wood has natural durability and it places the beauty of its history---produced through decades of maturation---on display.
 As old growth wood aged, swirling grains, textured knots, and colorful patina emerged.
 This kind of wood tells a story, and we listen carefully.

 Each and every board shows a bit of character.
 We know exactly what features to leave and what elements to improve.
 There was no shortcut to the growth and aging of this wood, so we don’t take shortcuts either.

 We place a high value in quality during every step of the process.
 That means expert craftsmanship, attention to detail, and creating the finest products for you.

 OUR RECLAIMED PRODUCTS

 From floor to ceiling, Antique Building Solutions offers a wide array of products to meet the specifications of any construction project.
-With one of the largest inventories of reclaimed wood in central Pennsylvania, we keep as much timber, dimensional lumber, and barn siding on hand as you could possibly need.
+With one of the largest inventories of reclaimed wood in central Pennsylvania, we keep as much timber and boarding on hand as you could possibly need.